 - Rainforest Outdoor Living

-- Sales receipt for wood stove purchase (& installation);
+- Sales receipt for replacement heating appliance purchase (& installation);

 - Photo of old wood stove in place & specifications plate on back of stove;

 - Proof of decommissioning of old stove (date stamp on your rebate application form or date-stamped receipt from Comox Valley waste management centre); and

 - WETT inspection report of your new stove installation (if installing a wood stove or pellet stove) OR copy of your BC Safety Authority Gas Installation Permit (if installing a gas stove/fireplace) OR AHRI number or AHRI certificate (if installing an air-source heat pump).